sjp/GOMstreamer/readme.md

                           Password to your GOMtv account
     -e EMAIL, --email=EMAIL
                           Email your GOMtv account uses
-    -m MODE, --mode=MODE  Mode of use: 'play', 'save' or 'delayed-save'.
-Default is 'play'.
+    -m MODE, --mode=MODE  Mode of use: "play", "save" or "scheduled-save".
+                          Default is "play".
 This parameter is case sensitive.
     -q QUALITY, --quality=QUALITY
-                          Stream quality to use: 'HQ', 'SQ' or 'SQTest'.
-Default is 'SQTest'.
+                          Stream quality to use: "HQ", "SQ" or "SQTest".
+Default is "SQTest".
 This parameter is case sensitive.
     -o OUTPUTFILE, --output=OUTPUTFILE
-                          File to save stream to (Default = dump.ogm) -t KT, --time=KT      If the 'delayed-save' mode is used, this option holds the value of the *Korean* time to record at in HH:MM format.
-(Default = '18:00')
+                          File to save stream to (Default = "dump.ogm") -t KT, --time=KT      If the "scheduled-save" mode is used, this option holds the value of the *Korean* time to record at in HH:MM format.
+(Default = "18:00")
-    -c COMMAND, --command=COMMAND
-                          Custom command to run
+    -v VLCCMD, -c VLCCMD, --vlccmd=VLCCMD, --command=VLCCMD
-    -w WEBCMD, --webcmd=WEBCMD
+                          Custom command for playing stream from stdout -w WEBCMD, --webcmd=WEBCMD
-                          wget/curl command to run
-    -d CACHE, --buffer-time=CACHE
+                          Custom command for producing stream on stdout -d CACHE, --buffer-time=CACHE
-                          Cache size in [ms]
+                          VLC cache size in [ms]

 ### Usage with VLC player ###
 GOMstreamer uses VLC player by default.
 In OSX, it requires VLC to be located in the `/Applications` folder while on other Unix based systems it requires it to be in your shell path (try to type `vlc --version` in terminal).
 If the user decides to use the default configuration, all they need to do is specify email and password via GOMstreamer parameters and the application should take care of the rest.